sshirokov/df-bloodlines/The-Mythical-Domain/Birdclasps/126-1-spring.md

 ![Elves](http://cloud.mikeskalnik.com/image/2L402A0r2F15/Screen%20Shot%202014-08-23%20at%207.17.27%20PM.png)

-Sidenote: I thought to check little Skalnik's kills, and find he's hilled a dwarf.
+Sidenote: I thought to check little Skalnik's kills, and find he's killed a dwarf.
 We'll see if he turns...

 Suddenly the old containment area fills with miasma, and I notice Skalnik &